 The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed on the agreed date.
 Reviews will be held with parents at least three times per year.
 The class teacher or subject teacher, working with the SENDCO, will revise the support in light of the pupil's progress.
 If a pupil does not make expected progress over a sustained period of time, school will consider involving specialists.
-School liaises with the following services: Educational Psychology Service, School Health, School Improvement Service (SIS) SEN support, SEN Teaching and Support Service (SENTASS) and, when appropriate, Social Services and Looked After Children Team.
+School liaises with the following services: Educational Psychology Service, School Health, School Improvement Service (SIS) SEN support, SEND outreach service, Occupational Therapy, Speech and language and, when appropriate, Social Services and Looked After Children Team.
 School also buys in additional time from a number of these services.